iCliniq Logo

 • Antibiotics: Oral antibiotics or eye drops can be given in case of an eye infection.

-• Dilation, Probing, and Flushing: It can be performed to remove the obstruction.
-Dilation of puncta is done with the help of a probe, and after that, flushing of the tear duct is performed.
+• Dilation, Probing, and Flushing: These procedures can be performed to remove the obstruction.
+A probe is used to dilate the puncta, and then the tear duct is flushed.
 This procedure provides temporary relief.

 • Stenting: Stenting is performed under general anesthesia.
 The hollow tube is placed through the puncta into the tear duct.
 This duct helps drain the tears properly and is placed for around three months.
-Complications can arise because of the presence of hollow tubes placed through the puncta.
+Complications can arise because of hollow tubes placed through the puncta.

 • Balloon Catheter Dilation: A catheter is inserted into the tear duct.
 A pump inflates the tube, then the doctor deflates or inflates the balloon repeatedly to widen the duct.